Here at Ted & Stacey’s Mattress Guides, we recommend replacing your mattress every 8-10 years.

 There’s another method, and it might even be easier.

-That’s right—I’m talking about rotation.
+That’s right—I’m talking about rotating a mattress 180 degrees.

 By sleeping in a different spot, you distribute your weight more evenly, preventing the mattress from breaking down excessively in one place.

 Now, I know what you’re thinking: couldn’t I just leave the mattress where it is, and sleep—say—a little more to the left?

 And you’re absolutely right!
 Shifting your sleeping position every now and again would do wonders to extend the life of mattresses.

 The trouble is, for most of us, it’s not quite that easy.

 Humans are creatures of habit.
 Even unconsciously—even in our sleep—we tend to drift toward the familiar, the comfortable, the known.

 The mental effort it would take to deliberately sleep in a slightly different spot every night is, honestly, too much trouble, no matter how much wear and tear it saves.

 That’s why rotating (or flipping) a mattress is so important: the mattress can move, so you don’t have to.